Use Cases How It Works Agent Deliberation Security Blog Docs Pricing Login Get Started →

 With Corla

-• TypeScript strict mode is in the company-wide context package — every agent gets it
+• TypeScript strict mode is part of the company-wide context package, so every agent gets it.

-• The deprecation is published to the broker — it reaches every team on their next session
+• The deprecation is published to the broker, so it reaches every team in their next session.

 • The PII failure mode is in the "what not to do" package from the last PIR

-• Vendors receive compiled context — the guidance without the source — scoped, audited, revocable
+• Vendors receive compiled context: guidance without the source, scoped, audited, and revocable.

 • Institutional knowledge lives in the broker.
 It compounds.
 It doesn't walk out the door.